 Don't spend all day at the Emergency Room, Quick Care, Prompt Care, CareNow, or Urgent Care only to have an "assistant" try to treat your throbbing, painful toe with a prescription pad.

 This Las Vegas foot doctor has performed over 30,000 toenail procedures in an urgent care setting.

 All instruments are sterilized by hospital operating room techniques.

 Your toe will be completely numb before we start the procedure, and will stay numb for several hours after the procedure.
 Don't worry about the shot.
-After 29 years and 10,000 procedures, we give a very good shot.
+After 250,000 patients, we give a very good shot.

 Most patients just wear clean socks and change the socks a few time a day if the drainage soaks through.

 bandaids and ointments macerate the skin and might slow the healing.

 If you scrub the toe with soap and water, twice a day, the toe can not get infected.
 Don't slack off.
 Scrub the toe.

 There will be no pain following this procedure as long as you keep the hole where the ingrown nail border used to be, under the cuticle, open for drainage by pulling the cuticle back with your finger or a Q-tip.

 If there is throbbing and aching four or five days after the procedure, there is probably drainage trapped under the cuticle.
 Don't slack off.
 Keep that cuticle open and milk the toe to promote drainage for 3-4 weeks.